Kotlin/KEEP/proposals/stdlib/string-to-number.md

     * `String.tryToInt()`
     * `String.tryParseInt()`
 * Difference between JDK6 and JDK8 in allowing the leading `+` sign.
+    * This is acceptable difference.
 * Returning nullable number introduces boxing which may be wasteful.
 * Investigate how to introduce `base`/`radix` parameter for string-to-integral type conversion functions [KT-8286](https://youtrack.jetbrains.com/issue/KT-8286):
     * Should it be another parameter or an overload with a different name (like `toIntBase(16)`)?
+        - it will be an additional parameter `radix`
     * Should it be a single overload with an optional parameter or two overloads?
+        - given that a method with default arguments gets compiled to two methods in bytecode, two overloads with no default arguments will result in the same number of methods, but providing more convenient way to call them from Java.

 ## Future advancements